Chapter 4:

 How was that possible?!

-I glanced at the rest of the class, but everyone seemed to either be jotting down notes or dozing off like Yashiro.
+I peeked at the rest of the class from the corners of my eyes, but everyone seemed to either be jotting down notes or dozing off like Yashiro.
 I picked up my pen and decided to scribble to pass the time.

 Then I scribbled over that too.